 Not being a huge fan of banging picture hooks in the wall I had a look at some of the picture framing solutions that are available but then having decided that its not an art gallery I want, I chose the easy option of buying those damage free picture hanging strips.

 Whether you rent or own a property, you will probably want to put some art on the walls to spice up your space.
-I reckon that these picture hanging strips are the go – as they are easily removable and do not leave any marks on the wall.
+I reckon that these Command damage-free picture hanging solutions are the go – as they are easily removable and do not leave any marks on the wall.
 Also if you are like me and you tend to move paintings, artwork and photos around all the time then you tend to end up with lots of holes in your walls.
 Which is not ideal.

 If you are looking at buying them just make sure that you buy the correct size and weight to suit your wall hanging.
 So for me, I chose the strips to hold 5.4kg, I did tend to err on the side of caution though.
 I positioned the strips as per the instructions – 4 x sets of strips on each frame.